-People say: “They just need to hit bottom.”
+Some people say: “You need to let them hit bottom.”

 Or: “You can’t help someone who doesn’t want help.”

-Many families are told they must wait for their alcoholics or addicts to hit bottom before there is any hope for recovery.
-But these myths subject families to years of unhappiness and devastation.
-No one ever mentions that when the alcoholic or addict hits bottom, they take the family along for the ride — even the smallest children.
+Many families are told they must wait for their alcoholic or addict to hit bottom before there is any hope for recovery.
+But these myths subject families to years of pain and unhappiness.
+No one ever mentions that when the alcoholic hits bottom, they take their family along for the ride — even the smallest children.

-A Love First professional intervention is the answer.
+A Love First intervention provides a different solution.

 “If you can’t help an addict until he wants help, what will get him to want help?”

 When we ask “what will it take?”, we change everything.
 We stop focusing on the problem, and start working on the solution.
 Love First intervention uses the power of love and concern in a specific and organized way to break through denial, so we can help our loved ones get the help they need.

 Follow the links on this page to get more information.
 Or meet our team of professional interventionists now.